zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Read-Only

-This role has Read-only access to all objects and data related to example-env.
+The Read-Only user has Read-only access to all objects and data related to example-env.

 {{<bootstrap-table "table table-striped table-bordered">}}